 These are great for any cookie shapes!
 Directions for how to frost the cookies are included.
-Made with Pamela’s All-Purpose Flour Artisan Blend and Vanilla Frosting Mix.
+Made with Pamela’s All-Purpose Flour Artisan Blend.

 - 1¾ cups Pamela's All-Purpose Flour Artisan Blend